akmalnawfer/3p-noon-daily-standup/README.md

 # 3P Daily Updates
-15th Sep 2022
+16th Sep 2022

 ## Gurpreet
-HB: Check for Homepage V2 functionality => CHeck on new tickets' feasibility [HBWFM-106,HBWFM-505,HBWFM-322,HBWFM-365,HBWFM-506,HBWFM-505,HBWFM-322,HBWFM-254,HBWFM-255,HBWFM-297]
+HB: Check on new tickets' feasibility [HBWFM-106,HBWFM-505,HBWFM-322,HBWFM-365,HBWFM-506,HBWFM-505,HBWFM-322,HBWFM-254,HBWFM-255,HBWFM-297] => Contd. on that

 ## Kuldeep
 HB: Homepage V2 Revamp => Aiming to finish Homepage revamp by EOD (then share PR w/Akmal for same)

 ## Chandrama
-Magic: Waiting for review on type fixes (w/Inhamul) => TS review done, have been assigned to test TS fixes
+Magic: TS review done, have been assigned to test TS fixes => Contd. on testing the TS fixes (CSV/TSV Bulk Upload + Single/Bulk Priority Change Done)

 Flash: N/A

 ## Praveen
-Flash: Check w/Akmal on PR
+Magic: Continuing on fixing some errors (connect w/Akmal for clarity) => Some type error on dashboard (looking into that)

-Magic: Get rid of build errors & warnings (Dashboard UI) => Continuing on fixing some errors (connect w/Akmal for clarity)
+Flash: Check w/Akmal on PR => Review Done

 ## Himanshu
-Magic: Working on product family filter + pendency isnull filter (connect w/Ankit on notif. panel) => product_family & pendency isnul pushed (waiting for deploy) + Check push notifications feasibility
+Magic: product_family & pendency isnull pushed (waiting for deploy) + Check push notifications feasibility => R&D for push notifications feasibility + any backlog tickets that Rohit assigns

 HB: N/A ([HBW-645] - Review pending & [HBW-300] - on hold until DB changes) => Review pending from Rohit (connect with Ankit on P2 filter issue)